L-mid/noise-sched/docs/reports/E6_report.md

 ---

-#### Takeaways / Next steps
+#### Takeaways

-- Treat DDPM vs DDIM wiring as **validated** for this code path.
+- Treat DDPM vs DDIM wiring as **validated** for this code path (yay).
 - For later, higher-quality runs, it might be worth:
   - Repeating this 2×2 grid at longer training (e.g. 50k–100k steps)
-  - Adding a multi-NFE sweep for DDIM vs DDPM **after** the core noise-schedule study is done.
+  - Adding a multi-NFE sweep for DDIM vs DDPM after the core noise-schedule study is done.

-For the purposes of Week-1 / E6, this hits the “sampler parity check” DoD.
+For the purposes of Week-1 / E6, this hits the “sampler parity check” DoD (for now)!